 Prof Sala is the Cambridge Principal Investigator of the CRUK funded National Cancer Imaging Translational Accelerator (NCITA) award.
 She is also the chair of its Repository Unit, whose aim is to build a common image data repository and establish a fast and robust pipeline across seven different UK institutions (University of Cambridge, ICR, University College London, Oxford, Manchester, King’s College London and Imperial College London).
 This collaboration aims to expand our capabilities in cancer research by building a unified infrastructure for discovery, validation and adoption of cancer imaging biomarkers into clinical trials and the NHS.

-Our group is working on building one of the NCITA repository nodes that will contain anonymised images and related metadata, and will be connected with other institutions via an NCITA XNAT federation.
-Our repository is a web-based database using the XNAT software (developed by the Neuroinformatics Research Group at the Washington University), and it is deployed using the cloud server of the High Performance Computing services of the University of Cambridge.
+Our group has built one of the NCITA repository nodes to store de-identified images and related metadata, that will be connected with other institutions via an NCITA XNAT federation.
+Our repository is a web-based database using the XNAT software (developed by the Neuroinformatics Research Group at the Washington University), and it is deployed using cloud services from the High Performance Computing of the University of Cambridge.
+It already has over 50 users working on 30 active projects containing over 30k imaging sessions of CT, MR, MG, X-rays for cancer and COVID-19 research.

 Technologies / Methods